 UrbanShift Geospatial Planning Lab in Puducherry: Understanding Climate Hazards and Co-Creating Resilience

-For two days, key stakeholders will gather to explore how geospatial data can inform local solutions to heat, flooding, and cyclone-related risks.
+For two days, key stakeholders gathered to explore how geospatial data can inform local solutions to heat, flooding, and cyclone-related risks.

 Puducherry is increasingly facing complex and overlapping climate risks, from coastal flooding and cyclones to rising urban heat.
-In response, UrbanShift is organizing a two-day in-person lab in Puducherry, bringing together local government officials, planners, experts, and community leaders to explore how geospatial data can be used to co-create inclusive, resilient solutions.
+In response, UrbanShift organized a two-day in-person lab in Puducherry, bringing together 57 local government officials, planners, experts, and community leaders to explore how geospatial data can be used to co-create inclusive, resilient solutions.

-Through hands-on exercises, site visits, and technical presentations, the Lab will examine how different climate hazards—urban heat, stormwater flooding, and cyclone-related surges—manifest across Puducherry’s neighborhoods.
-Participants will engage directly with spatial data, contribute local knowledge, and collaboratively identify solutions that reflect Puducherry’s needs and priorities.
+Through hands-on exercises, site visits, and technical presentations, the Lab examined how different climate hazards—urban heat, stormwater flooding, and cyclone-related surges—manifest across Puducherry’s neighborhoods.
+Participants engaged directly with spatial data, contribute local knowledge, and collaboratively identify solutions that reflect Puducherry’s needs and priorities.

-The Lab will feature three core focus areas:
+The Lab focused on three core focus areas:

 -